Alnwick Castle: Construction

-The River Aln flows past the north side of the Castle.
+The River Aln flows past the north side of the castle.
 There is a deep ravine to the south and east, separating the castle from the town.
 By the 12th century, Alnwick Castle had assumed the general layout which it retains today.
 It is distinguished as one of the earliest castles in England to be built without a square keep.
 The castle consists of two main rings of buildings.
-The inner ring is set around a small courtyard and contains the principal rooms.
+The principal rooms are in the much-rebuilt shell keep at the centre of the castle.
+The keep is entered through an elaborate Romanesque archway between two semi-octagonal towers added in the 14th century to better defend the gate.
+Unlike most shell keeps, which consist of a plain circular wall, Alnwick's is created by ten tightly-packed towers, thanks to its extensive later reconstruction.
+Of these towers, two flank the gate, three more are 14th century, and the remainder are the work of Salvin.
+Within the keep, the arches over the well and the gateway are medieval, while the rest is Salvin's.
+He added the large Prudhoe Tower with a loggia at the ground level in the north-west corner of the small courtyard inside the keep.

 This structure is at the centre of a large bailey.
 As the central block was not large enough to contain all the accommodations required in later centuries, a large range of buildings was constructed along the south wall of the bailey.
 These two main areas of accommodation are connected by a link building.
-There are towers at regular intervals along the walls of the outer bailey.
+There are ten main towers along the walls of the outer bailey.
+Running clockwise from the keep, they are the Postern Tower, the Constable's Tower, the Record Tower, the Warder's Tower, the middle gatehouse, the Auditor's Tower, the Clock Tower, the main gatehouse, the Abbot's Tower and the Falconer's Tower.
+Some of the towers are D-shaped, for better resistance to assault, while some are rectangular, to provide better accommodation.
+Most of the towers are part of the 14th century work, though the Constable's, Warder's, Clock and Falconer's Towers have been rebuilt.
+There are also three smaller turrets: Hotspur's Chair on the east side, named after Harry Hotspur, and the West Garret and Aveners' Towers either side of the main gatehouse.
+The main gate is defended by two semi-octagonal towers, like the inner gate, with a long barbican in front.
 About a sixth of the bailey wall has been reduced almost to ground level on the bailey side to open up views into the park.
+Where the outer wall formerly joined the keep, a lower terrace was added as part of the Georgian works.
 Stable and service yards adjoin the castle outside the bailey; these would not have existed when the castle still had a military function.